cristiand395/discover_weekly_to_youtube/README.md

 This project includes these features:
 - From your Discover Weekly playlist on Spotify, songs will be added to a playlist on your Spotify account.
 - From your Discover Weekly playlist on Spotify, songs will be added to a playlist on your YouTube account.(WIP)
+  - Seems like Youtube needs domain with ssl certificate to redirect to, so I'm trying to find a workaround.
 - Train Spotify algorithm to improve your Discover Weekly playlist with liked songs from YouTube.
 (WIP)
 - Automate previous features to run every week.
 (WIP)